 Laurel connected with our diverse audience of nonprofits and foundations during both her plenary and workshops.
 She connects the dots with advocacy in new and different ways.
 Our members were energized and engaged and the light bulbs went off as she shared case studies and framed advocacy in a unique and motivating framework.

 I am a nonprofit coach, speaker, trainer and advocacy expert.
-I’ve inspired hundreds of nonprofit leaders with my keynotes, workshops, and trainings that equip and empower them to use their voice to move beyond fear and confusion to advance their mission.
+I’ve inspired hundreds of changemaker leaders with my keynotes, workshops, and trainings that equip and empower them to use their voice to move beyond fear and confusion to advance their mission.

 I’ve spent nearly two decades as a nonprofit lawyer and senior association leader where I witnessed first-hand the transformation that occurs when your voice is aligned with your values and supported from within your organization.